davidatroberts/Perceptual-Disparity-Map/README.md

 OpenCV

 ## Running
+The program has 5 arguments to pass in, all of these are required

-arg0 = path to left image
+1. Path to left image
-arg1 = path to right image
+2. Path to right image
-arg2 = size of target region to use for matching in the right image arg3 = size of window for matching, i.e. the source window in the left image arg4 = output file path
+3. Size of target region to use for matching in the right image ..* e.g. pass in 20 and a window will be centred on each pixel in the target region
+3. Size of window for matching, i.e. the source window in the left image ..* e.g. pass in 12 to use a 12 by 12 window
+3. Output file path